uaarkoti/chefconf-2015/README.md

 It comes with 47 built-in rules that identify problems ranging from simple style inconsistencies to difficult to diagnose issues that will hurt in production.

+Here is a way to run foodcritic and publish the results to jenkins
 ```bash
 if [[ ! -d chef-ci-tools ]]; then
   git clone https://github.com/woohgit/chef-ci-tools.git